Portal User Guide

 Users with appropriate permissions can download or create a share link a CSV of attribute data for a single asset or selection of assets.

-1. To export attribute data, choose the Export attributes action for an asset or selection.
+1. Use the Export attributes action for an asset or selection.

 Collections